Educational Resources in Speech, Hearing and Phonetic Sciences

 Some other pages on our site you may enjoy ...

-A tutorial that provides an elementary introduction to the mathematics of Logarithms.
+A tutorial that provides an extensive introduction to our sensation of the Pitch of sounds.